 Visit ‘google.com/history’ to see your search history and you will be given an immediate listing of the websites you visited most frequently in the previous days, weeks, months and years.
 Google records all search and browsing activity that you carry out when logged into Google.
 Anybody with access to your Google account will be able to see your search history.

 Google Search also includes your YouTube history and your Location history.

 An email always has three copies.
 One gets stored in your Sent Items folder, another stays in the recipient’s Inbox, and a third gets stored on the email server.
 You can delete your copy and have the recipient delete theirs, but you have no actual control or oversight over the third copy, which can be duplicated and circulated without your knowledge.

 Moreover, understand that any email service provider that does not offer encryption is not equipped to ensure your email privacy.

 ProtonMail provides an excellent example of an encrypted email service.
-The free open-source email service is web based and works a lot like Gmail.
-It is one of the most commonly used and widely trusted email provider that offers end-to-end encryption.
+The free open-source email service is web-based and works a lot like Gmail.
+It is one of the most commonly used and widely trusted email providers that offer end-to-end encryption.